 Following this thought through, the more links pointing to your blog from authoritative sites, the greater the boost to your blog’s appearance in Google’s results.

-How do People Set Up Private Blog Networks?
+How Do People Set Up a PBN?

 There are two methods people use to begin constructing a PBN: